rtomas/docs/start/ns-setup-os-x.md

         <pre class="add-copy-button"><code class="language-terminal">sudo gem install cocoapods
         </code></pre>
+        In case of error you can try: sudo gem install -n /usr/local/bin cocoapods

     1. (Optional) If you are using Xcode 7.3 as well as an older version of CocoaPods (0.39.0 or earlier), you must install the `xcproj` command-line tool by running `brew install xcproj` in your terminal.
 You can check your CocoaPods version with pod --version.